What do you do when marijuana gets old? Read on to find out what you can do with old weed and how to store it properly.

 You absolutely can smoke old weed, with certain exceptions.
 If your weed has been sitting around for a long time and has dried out, you can still smoke it.
-You can crumble it up into a joint, or put in it a bowl.
+You can crumble it into a joint or put it in a bowl.
 Any way you normally would have smoked your weed before, you can do now.
-Just keep in mind that it probably won't taste as great as you remember.
+Remember that it probably won't taste as great as you remember.
 It will also most likely be a bit dry.

 Dry, old weed can be a bit harsh when smoked.
 It will have lost the compounds that cause it to have good flavor and aroma.
 In other words, it will be old.
 It may even taste a bit stale.
 Unless you have stored it properly and are very lucky, it will most likely have lost some, or most, of its potency.

-The only time you should not smoke your old weed is if something has started to grow on it.
+You should not smoke your old weed only if something has started to grow on it.
 If you see mold, mildew, or anything else growing on your buds, then do not smoke it.

 Old weed can be used in the same manner that you would use fresh weed.
-As long as the compounds from your old weed have not completely broken down, you can use it to make cannabis butter or cannabutter.
-Cannabutter is a staple of making a variety of edible products.
+As long as the compounds from your old weed have not completely broken down, you can use them to make cannabis butter or cannabutter.
+Cannabutter is a staple in making a variety of edible products.

-The problem that presents itself with making cannabutter with old weed is that you will probably need a lot more weed than normal.
+The problem with making cannabutter with old weed is that you will probably need a lot more weed than normal.
 As weed breaks down, it loses THC.
 So you will need to make up for that loss of THC with the quantity of marijuana you use in your recipe.
-It can be done easily enough, just remember to experiment so you know how much weed to use.
+It can be done easily enough; just remember to experiment, so you know how much weed to use.

 You can always follow a good cannabutter recipe like the one on our blog.

-You may be wondering what else you can use old weed for.
+You may wonder what else you can use old weed for.
 You can always use old weed to make pot brownies.
-Like with the cannabutter, your results will vary depending upon a number of factors.
-How old your weed is and how much of the THC has broken down will affect the potency.
-Due to the fact that you can use very rich and flavorful ingredients, it should still produce quite a pleasant treat.
+Like with the cannabutter, your results will vary depending on several factors.
+How old your weed is and how much THC has broken down will affect the potency.
+Because you can use vibrant and flavorful ingredients, it should still produce quite a pleasant treat.

 If you want a great pot brownie recipe, we have one on our blog that I think you will enjoy.

-People who have high tolerances may prefer to use a cannabis concentrate.
-Concentrates are also a good way for people who want to go about trying different ways to partake in cannabis.
+People with high tolerances may prefer cannabis concentrate.
+Concentrates are also good for people who want to try different ways to partake in cannabis.
 The good news is that you can make cannabis concentrates from old weed.

 If you want to learn more about cannabis concentrates, check out our blog post on the potency of cannabis concentrates.

-- A Humidity Pack: Place a humidity pack inside a jar with your dried-out weed.
-The humidity in the jar should raise to higher humidity.
+- A humidity pack: Place a humidity pack inside a jar with your dried-out weed.
+The humidity in the jar should rise to higher humidity.
 Your dried-out weed will absorb some of this moisture from the air.
 This will help to bring your weed back to a level of moisture that will make the process of smoking it more enjoyable.

-There are some potential issues with using the humidity pack and the citrus peel.
+There are potential issues with using the humidity pack and the citrus peel.
 You do not want to over-hydrate your weed.
-You should only do this process for one day and you should check your weed frequently to make sure it is not over-hydrated.
+You should only do this for one day and check your weed frequently to ensure it is not over-hydrated.
 Over-hydrated weed can be the perfect place for mold and mildew to grow.
 If that happens, your weed is useless.

-The answer to this question is not a simple yes or no. It really does depend on the condition of your weed.
+The answer to this question is not a simple yes or no. It does depend on the condition of your weed.
 Old weed can get you high if it still has enough THC.
 If your old weed loses enough THC and other cannabinoids, it will not get you high.
-If you are able to maintain a good level of THC and other compounds, then your weed will get you high.
-You may have to smoke more of it, or rehydrate it, in order to get it to have the desired effect.
+You will get high if you can get a good level of THC and other compounds.
+You may have to smoke more of it or rehydrate it to get it to have the desired effect.

-Weed that has been sitting for a long time can lose the compounds necessary to have an effect on you.
+Weed that has been sitting for a long time can lose the compounds necessary to affect you.
 This is especially true if your weed is stored improperly.

-So how do you keep your bud viable for as long as possible?
+How do you keep your bud viable for as long as possible?
 How do you slow down the process of it breaking down?
-There is really only one way to preserve your marijuana over time.
-You will have to store your weed properly in order to preserve the beneficial effects of your marijuana, for as long as possible.
+There is only one way to preserve your marijuana over time.
+You will have to store your weed properly to preserve the beneficial effects of your marijuana for as long as possible.

 You will need to make sure you have proper storage to mitigate the effects of humidity, temperature, light, loss of THC, loss of flavor, and the degradation of cannabinoids.
 Also, you do not want to store your weed in plastic as it can cause your weed to "sweat" and lose moisture.

-You will want to keep your weed out of exposure to the air also.
-By slowing down the conversion of THC to CBN, your cannabis can stay useful for longer periods of time.
+You will also want to keep your weed out of exposure to the air.
+By slowing down the conversion of THC to CBN, your cannabis can stay useful for longer.
 A good side effect of this is that you do not need to worry about using up all of your stock as quickly as possible.

 With proper storage, one can retain much of the consistency of cannabis and its derivatives.
-It is impossible to fully stop the effects of aging on marijuana.
-That being said, the process can be slowed as long as one eliminates the factors that are mainly responsible for the chemical change - UV light, humidity, heat, and oxygen.
+It is impossible to stop the effects of aging on marijuana fully.
+The process can be slowed if one eliminates the factors mainly responsible for the chemical change - UV light, humidity, heat, and oxygen.

 As mentioned earlier, you do not want your marijuana to be introduced to temperatures that are too hot.
 Having the temperature too high when you store your marijuana will hasten the breakdown of the marijuana.
-If you combine this with humidity, you are risking introducing mold to your stash.
-The ideal temperature to store your marijuana at is about 70 degrees F (21.1 degrees C).
+If you combine this with humidity, you risk introducing mold to your stash.
+The ideal temperature to store your marijuana is about 70 degrees F (21.1 degrees C).

 High temperatures can also dry out your marijuana and help to break down the compounds in your cannabis.
-This will lead to a loss of quality to your product.
-Keep in mind that the more of the compounds that degrade over time, the more ineffective your marijuana will become.
+This will lead to a loss of quality in your product.
+Remember that the more the compounds degrade over time, the more ineffective your marijuana will become.

 You will want to store your weed in an airtight container.
-You will also want it to be a dark color or completely removed from direct light.
-If at all possible, do not store in a plastic container.
+You will also want it to be dark or completely removed from direct light.
+If at all possible, do not store it in a plastic container.
 Try to put your marijuana in a cool place.
-A refrigerator is better than it being exposed to hot temperatures.
-Lastly, if at all possible use a humidity control packet.
+A refrigerator is better than one being exposed to hot temperatures.
+Lastly, if at all possible, use a humidity control packet.
 Just make sure it is not toxic and follow the directions.
-There are packets that are specific to use with marijuana.
+Some packets are specific to use with marijuana.

-The best way to preserve your cannabis, for as long as possible is to store it properly.
-This is the only way you can help to preserve the effectiveness of your weed.
+The best way to preserve your cannabis for as long as possible is to store it properly.
+This is the only way you can help preserve your weed's effectiveness.
 Nothing will stop it from degrading, but proper storage can stave off the effects of time.